wez/wezterm/docs/escape-sequences.md

 *Since: 20220807-113146-c2fee766*

-This is a wezterm extension: wezterm considers colorspace ID `6` as RGBA, allowing you to specify the alpha channel in addition to the RGB channels.
+This is a wezterm extension: wezterm considers color mode `6` as RGBA, allowing you to specify the alpha channel in addition to the RGB channels.

 ```